Canada to impose mandatory COVID tests for travelers from China | Business

 India in FTA talks with UK, Canada, EU: Piyush Goyal

+India down Spain to win Women's Nations Cup, seal Pro League berth

-Women's FIH Nations Cup: India beat Ireland in shootout to reach final
+Women's FIH Nations Cup: India beats Spain in final to gain promotion to Pro League 2023-24